data-dot-all/dataall/pages/architecture.md

 ## Linked Environments <a name="environment"></a>

 Environments are workspaces where one or multiple teams can work.
-They are the door between our users in data.all and AWS, that is why we say that we "link" environments because we link each environment with **ONE** AWS account as appears in the below diagram.
+They are the door between our users in data.all and AWS, that is why we say that we "link" environments because we link each environment to **ONE** AWS account.
 Under each environment we create other data.all resources, such as datasets, pipelines and notebooks.

 For the deployment of